planetscale/nextjs-starter/README.md

 ## Deploying

 After you've got your application running, it's time to get ready to deploy it.
-To do so, you'll need to promote your database branch (`main` by default) to be the production branch (more on branching [here](https://docs.planetscale.com/concepts/branching)).
+To do so, you'll need to promote your database branch (`main` by default) to be the production branch ([read the branching documentation](https://docs.planetscale.com/concepts/branching)).
 Inside of the dashboard page for your branch, you should see the `Promote a branch to production` callout.

 ![Promote Branch to Master](docs/images/promote-branch.png)